Ontario Steelhead Fishing: A Complete Guide

 It also has smaller streams like the one in the picture that can be less than 15 feet wide.

-Some of these small tributaries can have runs of 15,000 or more steelhead, making the fishing excellent.
+Some of these small tributaries can have runs exceeding 15,000 steelhead annually, making the fishing excellent.

-Both the smaller, and midsized rivers like the Credit River, Saugeen River, and Nottawasaga Rivers can see thousands of steelhead crammed into these rivers, and the pools can be full of steelhead that are easy to catch.
+Both the smaller and midsized rivers like the Credit River, Saugeen River, and Nottawasaga Rivers can see thousands of steelhead crammed into these rivers.

 They are easy if you know when, where, and how to catch them!